 • Printed ads in Landscape Architecture Magazine, with more than 60,000 readers

-• Feature stories in the ASLA’s online LAND newsletter, with a circulation of more than 30,000
+• Feature stories in the online LAND newsletter of the American Society of Landscape Architects (ASLA), with a circulation of more than 30,000

 • Printed ads in Landscape Journal, which includes an online posting

-• Press releases sent to over 800 members of the media, with a direct link to your website
+• Press releases sent to more than 800 members of the media, with a direct link to your website

 • Presentation opportunities to TCLF’s Board of Directors and Stewardship Council

 Programs and Sponsorship Opportunities for 2019: